Palace scolds Sun for publishing Queen's childhood 'Nazi salute' image

 The Sun said the original film remained under lock and key but copies of the clip were made several years ago, one of which had been handed to the paper by a source who believed it to be of "massive public interest and historical importance".

-Sun Managing Editor Stig Abell and News Corp, owner of The Sun and the Wall Street Journal, did not immediately respond to requests for further comment.
+Sun Managing Editor Stig Abell and News Corp (NWSA.O), owner of The Sun and the Wall Street Journal, did not immediately respond to requests for further comment.

 The Sun, bought by Murdoch in 1969, prides itself on a raucous style that has made it Britain's best-selling newspaper, though critics charge it with sometimes callous reporting of everything from wars and politics to private tragedies.